 Skill & Training

-Poorly trained or untrained water/wastewater plant operators can undermine the proper functioning of the best designed treatment plants through negligent maintenance of mechanical systems, improper supervision of electrical systems, failure to respond appropriately to alarms and warnings, etc.
+Poorly trained or untrained water/wastewater plant operators can undermine the proper functioning of the best-designed treatment plants through negligent maintenance of mechanical systems, improper supervision of electrical systems, failure to respond appropriately to alarms and warnings, etc.

 With the rural sanitation and water sector in India poised for change and with the new vision for the sector in the 12th Plan, the sector demands newer capacities, skills and orientation of those working in it

-National Rural Drinking Water Programme (NRDWP) envisages providing multi-level cadre of adequate motivated skilled and trained personnel in rural water supply and sanitation sector
+National Rural Drinking Water Programme (NRDWP) envisages providing a multi-level cadre of adequate motivated skilled and trained personnel in rural water supply and sanitation sector

 The Ministry of Drinking Water and Sanitation has listed around 20 of the country’s most reputed educational and research institutes/universities as Key Resource Centre (KRCs), and around 20 NGOs, who are working towards water and sanitation sector in rural areas successfully

-The state Government has made a budgetary allocation of Rs 988.2 crore in 2016-17 for implementation of 600 rural water supply schemes, augmentation of 500 pipe water supply projects, construction of 300 overhead tanks and 500 iron removal units
+The State Government has made a budgetary allocation of Rs 988.2 crore in 2016-17 for implementation of 600 rural water supply schemes, augmentation of 500 pipe water supply projects, construction of 300 overhead tanks and 500 iron removal units

 The Centre has allocated of Rs 12,517 crore (US$1.86 billion) to the Ministry of Water Resources in FY 2016-17